Victor19Rodrigues/gostack-meetapp/README.md

 ## Installation

-First of all, to run this application you'll need to install [Node.js v10.15](https://nodejs.org) or higher, [Yarn v1.17](https://yarnpkg.com/lang/en/) or higher and [Docker](https://www.docker.com/docker-community), [Genymotion](https://www.genymotion.com/) for emulate device and [Android Studio SDK](https://developer.android.com/studio) on your computer.
+First of all, to run this application you'll need to install [Node.js v10.15](https://nodejs.org) or higher, [Yarn v1.17](https://yarnpkg.com/lang/en/) or higher, [Docker](https://www.docker.com/docker-community), [Genymotion](https://www.genymotion.com/) for emulate device and [Android Studio SDK](https://developer.android.com/studio) on your computer.

 ### How to use: